 The Traffic & Parking Division’s primary function is to see that the traffic control elements required to maintain orderly, efficient, and safe traffic flow through the City are properly designed, installed and maintained.
 This includes all traffic signals, traffic control signs, street name signs and pavement markings.
 This Division also maintains the downtown street lights, subway and structure lighting throughout the City, some residential area lighting systems, and the emergency warning siren system.
 The Traffic & Parking Division provides oversight to Illinois Power’s street lighting programs and the Motor Vehicle Parking System.

-Under the direction of the Traffic & Parking Division, the Motor Vehicle Parking System services and maintains all on-street parking, surface parking lots, and parking garages owned and administered by the City of Decatur.
-Included in these responsibilities are the enforcement and maintenance of parking meters and ticket dispensers and the collection of revenues.
+Under the direction of the Traffic & Parking, the Motor Vehicle Parking System services and maintains all on-street parking, surface parking lots, and parking garages owned and administered by the City of Decatur.
+Included in these responsibilities are the maintenance of parking meters and ticket dispensers and the collection of revenues.